- Paediatric Gastroenterologist and Hepatologist

 Dr Rosenbaum has ongoing participation in national and international research collaborations and has published academic papers in peer-reviewed journals as well as a text book chapter.

 He is a Fellow of the Royal Australasian College of Physicians (FRACP), a member of the Gastroenterological Society of Australia (GESA) and accredited to perform paediatric endoscopy by the Conjoint Committee for Recognition of Training in Gastroenterological Endoscopy (CCRTGE).
-Dr Rosenbaum is an Honorary Clinical Lecturer for the University of Melbourne and is also the Paediatric Representative for the Gastroenterology Advanced Training Committee for the Royal Australasian College of Physicians (RACP).
+Dr Rosenbaum is also an Honorary Clinical Lecturer for the University of Melbourne and the Paediatric Representative on the Royal Australasian College of Physicians (RACP) Advanced Training Committee (ATC) for Gastroenterology.